RUN WITH PERSEVERANCE

 While running the Christian race, the devil will constantly appeal to your flesh to tempt, trap, or entangle you, thereby hindering you from finishing your race successfully and obtaining the prize.

 The devil will always seek to derail you from the Christian race through the lust of the flesh, the lust of the eyes, and the pride of life (1 John 2:16).
 The devil will always seek to tempt or trap you at your weak points and unguarded moments.

 This is why the Scripture admonishes you to “Watch and pray, lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”
 (Matt.
 26:41 NKJV).

 “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”
 (1 Pet.
 5:8 NKJV).

-God does not disqualify or evict the believers from the Christian race if or when they sin or fall into temptations.
+God does not disqualify or evict the believers from the Christian race when they sin or fall into temptations.
 No one among the heroes of faith was without sin.

-However, if you constantly pamper, fulfil, gratify or yield to the cravings, passions or lusts of the flesh; you may not finish your race successfully.
-Self-indulgence will eventually derail you from the race!
+However, if you constantly pamper, fulfill, gratify or yield to the cravings, passions, or lusts of the flesh, you may not finish your race successfully.
+Self-indulgence will eventually rob you of your crowns or rewards.